inferno-framework/davinci-pdex-test-kit/README.md

 7. Once you have executed any of the above tests, follow the User Action Required dialog box on the Client suite to indicate you have finished making requests.

-Troubleshooting: if you get the error `Unable to find test run with identifier...` it is due to known race condition bug when running the two test suites against each other.
+Troubleshooting: if you get the error `Unable to find test run with identifier...` it may be due to known race condition bug when running the two test suites against each other.
 Re-run the tests with the same inputs if you encounter the race condition.
 If the problem persists or its blocking your FHIR application testing, please raise an issue on GitHub.